 The FOR of a MIFIDPRU investment firm is an amount equal to one quarter of the firm's relevant expenditure during the preceding year from its most recent audited annual financial statements.
 Under MIFIDPRU 4.5.3R(2), amongst other deductions from total expenditure, expenses can further be deducted and deemed variable only if they are both non-recurring in nature and arising from non-ordinary activities.
-As at 31 December 2023, TINTL's FOR is £345k.
+As at 31 December 2024, TINTL's FOR was £1,331k which serves as its Own Funds requirement being the higher of PMR, FOR and KFR.